-5. Overview of performance for 2017-18
+5. Overview of performance for 2017/18

-- 5.1 Our 2017-18 business plan identified several core outputs that Transport for Wales' advisory and consultancy services would support. - 5.2 Procurement of the Operator and Development Partner (ODP) continued.
-Responses to our Invitation to Submit Final Tenders (ITSFT) were received in December 2017.
-The contract was awarded on 4 June 2018. - 5.3 The OJEU notice for the appointment of Infrastructure Delivery Partners (IDP) to our Sustainable Transport Infrastructure Delivery (STrIDe) Framework was issued in January 2018. - 5.4 A set of commercial principles associated with the asset transfer of the Core Valley Lines were agreed with Network Rail prior to the issue of the Invitation to Submit Final Tenders in September 2017. - 5.5 The Transfer of Powers process was progressed with the Department for Transport, with two Agency Agreements underpinning the procurement process.
-A third Agency Agreement, Agency Agreement 3 was agreed before ODP contract award.
-The Transfer Function Order completed parliamentary process by June 2018. - 5.6 Transport for Wales' team was expanded to recognise the management requirements for mobilisation towards the rail service commencement in October 2018.
-New projects were set up for Rail Service Continuity and Rail Service Improvements to focus efforts on taking this forward.
+- 5.1 The 2017/18 Business Plan identified several core outputs that Transport for Wales' advisory and consultancy services would support. - 5.2 Procurement of the Operator and Development Partner (ODP) has continued.
+ITSFT responses were received in December 2017 and have been evaluated.
+The contract was awarded on 4 June 2018.
+The overall programme for commencement of Rail Services in October 2018 remains on target. - 5.3 The OJEU notice for the appointment of Infrastructure Deliver Partners (IDP) to our Sustainable Transport Infrastructure Delivery (STrIDe) Framework was issued in

+- January 2018.
+This framework is on target for award.
+This has been delayed slightly to align with the ODP procurement. - 5.4 A set of commercial principles associated with the asset transfer of the Core Valley Lines were agreed with Network Rail prior to the issue of the Invitation to Submit Final Tenders in September 2017.
+The next step, the Transfer Framework Agreement and Hold Harmless Agreement, are currently being developed for agreement with Network Rail. - 5.5 The Transfer of Powers process has progressed with the Department for Transport, with two Agency Agreements underpinning the procurement process so far.
+Agency Agreement 3 is to be agreed before ODP contract award.
+The Transfer Function Order is progressing through the parliamentary process for completion by June 2018. - 5.6 Transport for Wales' team has been expanded to recognise the management requirements for mobilisation towards the rail service commencement in October 2018.
+New projects have been set up for Rail Service Continuity and Rail Service Improvements to focus efforts on taking this forward.
+The team is growing with a number of employees, including 3 Executive Directors appointed on a permanent basis.
+Recruitment is ongoing for the remaining roles in the senior team and associated support roles.